clcollins/serverbin/perms_by_conf/README.md

 ###Version###

-This Readme.md file is up-to-date with apply_drupal_perms version 2.21.
+This Readme.md file is up-to-date with perms_by_conf.py Version 1.0

 ###AUTHOR###